BrendaMichelle/List-User-Repos/README.md

 You may execute this project without cloning/downloading the whole repos.
 To do so, download the JAR file directly by clicking [here](https://github.com/BrendaMichelle/List-User-Repos/raw/master/List-User-Repos-Executable.jar) or downloading it from this [this](https://github.com/BrendaMichelle/List-User-Repos/blob/master/List-User-Repos-Executable.jar) part of the repo.

-Then, follow the following instruction:
+Then, follow the following instructions:

 1. Open your terminal